thbe/puppet-ssmtp/README.md

 The module has been tested on:

-* RedHat Enterprise Linux 5/6
+* RedHat Enterprise Linux 5, 6, 7
+* CentOS Linux 5, 6, 7
-* Scientific Linux 5/6
+* Scientific Linux 5, 6

 Testing on other platforms has been light and cannot be guaranteed.